Frequently Asked Questions

 Is the sanctuary open all year?

 Yes.
-We are open every day except Christmas Day and New Year’s Day.
+We are open every day except Christmas Day, Boxing Day and New Year’s Day.
 In the summer the sanctuary is open from 10.00am until 5.00pm with last entry at 4.00pm.
-In the winter the sanctuary opens at 10.00am and closes at 4pm with last entry one hour before.
+In the winter the sanctuary opens at 10.00am and closes at 4pm with last entry at 3.00pm.

 What can I expect to see?